SpilledMilkCOM/SignalR-Connections/README.md

 ## 📝 TODO

-* ⬜ Add **disconnect** button.
+* ⬜ Track session *(and device ID)* to see who is connected.
+* ⬜ Track device ID to see who is connecte.
+* ⬜ Use Windows Authentication to figure out user.
 * ⬜ Use DI and IoC container for object creation.
 * ⬜ Use a timing mechanism in the server to disconnect the client when their time has expired.
   * Might possibly send a warning versus just logging them out (much like a "server needs to reboot in 5 minutes")
 * ⬜ Monitor reconnect events (only available in the .Net Framework)
 * ⬜ Authenticate user **before** connecting to SignalR *(use token as unique key for client app)*
 * ⬜ Move SignalR communication to license web service